brgillis/SHE_Pipeline/doc/guide_eas.rst

 Downloading Data from the EAS
 =============================

 This guide outlines the fundamentals of how to find products in the EAS and how to query for them.
 For repeated use, it’s best to write a script to handle queries and modify it as necessary for specific runs.
-This has already been done for various products in the SHE_IAL_Pipelines project, in the `get_all_*_products.sh scripts <scripts.html#get-all-products-sh>`__, which can be used as a base for writing scripts for other products.
+This has already been done for various products in the SHE_Pipeline project, in the `get_all_*_products.sh scripts <scripts.html#get-all-products-sh>`__, which can be used as a base for writing scripts for other products.

 Identifying Products in the EAS
 -------------------------------